phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 [built-in test framework]: https://doc.rust-lang.org/book/ch11-00-testing.html

-Unfortunately it's a bit more complicated for `no_std` applications such as our kernel.
+Unfortunately, it's a bit more complicated for `no_std` applications such as our kernel.
 The problem is that Rust's test framework implicitly uses the built-in [`test`] library, which depends on the standard library.
 This means that we can't use the default test framework for our `#[no_std]` kernel.

 [`test`]: https://doc.rust-lang.org/test/index.html